Model Publication Scheme 2018

 Adopting this model scheme

-4. This model scheme can be adopted by any authority which is subject to the Freedom of Information (Scotland) Act 2002.
+4. It is expected that the MPS will be adopted by any authority which is subject to FOISA.
 For more information about which bodies this applies to, please visit http://www.itspublicknowledge.info/YourRights/WhocanIask.aspx

 5. Adoption commits an authority to:

-(ii) publishing the information, including environmental information, that it holds and which falls within the classes of information below.
+(ii) publishing the information, including environmental information, it holds which falls within the classes of information (see below)

-(iii) ensuring that the way it publishes its information meets the Model Publication Scheme 2015 Principles.
+(iii) ensuring that the way it publishes its information meets the MPS Principles (see below)

-(v) notifying the Scottish Information Commissioner that it has adopted this model scheme.
+(v) notifying the Scottish Information Commissioner that it has adopted the MPS.

-6. Where an authority fails to meet the above commitments, it cannot be considered to have adopted this model scheme and may be failing with the duty to adopt and maintain a publication scheme in line with section 23(1) of the Act.
+6. Where an authority fails to meet the above commitments, it cannot be considered to have adopted the Commissioner's MPS and may be failing in its duty to adopt and maintain a publication scheme in line with section 23(1) of FOISA.

 Principle One: Availability and formats